menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 t 0.6968779563903809, p 0.0
 ```

-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

-Reject the null hypothesis.
-All 3 distrbutions are non normal.
+*Reject the null hypothesis.* All 3 distrbutions are non normal.
 Will use bootstrapping and will examine sample means.

 </details>